-A discerning ski shop owner talks about the history of free ski gear from 1995 to 2023 in 5 minutes
+A ski shop owner talks about the history of freeskiing gear in 5 minutes: 1995-2023

-A pro shop that is well-versed in ski products, carrying a variety of brands and offering opportunities for test rides.
-So, we asked a ``signboard owner'' who has been active in the freeski industry for many years to introduce his favorite ski gear and look back on the history of gear in the ski world and market trends to date.
-To mark the beginning of 2024, take a look at the story from before the dawn of freeskiing to 2023 in 5 minutes!
-Let's study quickly.
+This pro shop is well-versed in ski products, handling a variety of brands and offering test ride opportunities.
+We asked the "signature owner," who has been active in the freeskiing industry for many years, to introduce his favorite ski gear and look back on the history of ski gear and market trends to date.
+With the start of 2024, let's take a quick 5-minute look at freeskiing from the dawn of the sport to 2023!

 INDEX

-I started freeskiing in 1995, even though I was a basic skier.
-I watched the TV show ``SALOMON SKI NOW,'' which was popular at the time, and was fascinated by skiers jumping alongside famous demonstrators and making big sprays of powder.
+I was a basic skier but I discovered freeskiing in 1995.
+I was watching the popular TV show at the time, "SALOMON SKI NOW," and was captivated by the skiers jumping among the famous demonstrators and sending up huge sprays of powder

-The history of free ski gear introduced here is based on what I have observed in the industry while running a shop.
-I would like to take a look back at the flow from about 30 years ago, including my personal opinion.
+The history of freeski gear I will introduce here is based on what I have observed while running a shop.
+I would like to trace the trends of the industry back about 30 years, including my own personal opinions

 1995

-I've been skiing since I was in the third grade of elementary school, and the first thing I bought when I wanted to try it was SALOMON's demo ski 9100 EQUIOE DEMO 2S.
-After all, I admired him after watching the TV program “SKI NOW” back then.
-The appearance of skis with monocoque bodies (so-called cap skis) was a shock.
-Cap skis are common now, but back then they were still rare and had a new technological feel to them.
+I've been skiing since I was in the third grade of elementary school, and the first skis I bought because I wanted to ride were the SALOMON demo skis "9100 EQUIOE DEMO 2S."
+I guess I was inspired by watching the TV program "SKI NOW" at the time.
+The arrival of skis with a monocoque body (known as cap skis) was a shock.
+Cap skis are common now, but at the time they were still rare and felt like a new technology

 From left) SALOMON|9100 EQUIOE DEMO 2S, KASTLE AERO TUBE, ATOMIC|ARC RS, OGASAKA|Keo's